All Episodes

 He's the worst.

-And just the fact that they even help to allow this uh independent council go is just something the Democrats would never allow, and they're just getting outmaneuvered.
+You know, betraying their party and just the fact that they even helped to allow this independent council go is just something the Democrats would never allow, and they're just getting outmaneuvered.

-I I don't know who he thinks he's serving.
+I don't know who he thinks he's serving.

-Secondly, on the independent council, I'm hoping Trump uses that to his advantage and has Sean Spicer and everybody from his administration just say, Look, there's a investigation, we're not gonna answer one question about this fake news, anything related to it, we're not talking about it ever again.
+Secondly, on the Independent Council, I'm hoping Trump uses that to his advantage and has Sean Spicer and everybody from his administration just say, look, there's an investigation.

-There's an you know, use the old A, there's an investigation going on, so we can't talk about it.
+There's an, you know, use the old A, there's an investigation going on, so we can't talk about it.

-And just just keep calling it what it is.
+And just keep calling it what it is.

 Absolute fake news.

-You know, the good news is look, this is a long-term conflict.
+You know, the good news is, look, this is a long-term conflict.

 They want to undermine an election, the election results.